mikaelmonteirodev/mikaelmonteirodev/README.md

 FullStack Developer in Development
 ----------------------------------

-👨‍💻 I'm a Full Stack development student at Digital College in Fortaleza | Ceará | Brazil 🤩 I love technology, music, comedy, my friends and family 🤔 I have a lot of ideas in my mind and I'm interested in collaborating with the developer community
+👨‍💻 I'm a Full Stack development student at Digital College in Fortaleza | Ceará | Brazil 🤩 I love technology, music, trips, comedy, my family and friends 🤔 I have a lot of ideas in my mind and I'm interested in collaborating with the developer community

 * 🌍  I'm based in Fortaleza | Ceará |Brazil
 * ✉️  You can contact me at [mikaelmonteirodev@gmail.com](mailto:mikaelmonteirodev@gmail.com)